-CUMBERLAND, MARYLAND: Holy Cross-St. Philips Episcopal Church closing
+CUMBERLAND, MARYLAND: Holy Cross-St. Philip’s Episcopal Church closing

 Congregation will hold last service June 15